-In this post, we will guide you on how you can add or remove words from the Microsoft Word Dictionary.
+In this gearupwindows article, we will guide you on how you can add or remove words from the Microsoft Word Dictionary.
 There are at least three ways through which you can add or remove words from the Microsoft Word Dictionary.
 These are the following:-

-How to Add Words from the Microsoft Office Word Dictionary using MS Word context menu?
+How to Add Words to the Microsoft Office Word Dictionary using the MS Word context menu?

 This is the easiest way to add custom words in the MS Office word dictionary.
 It would be best if you did the following:-

-Open a Microsoft Word document and type the word which you would like to add to the dictionary.
+Open a Microsoft Word document and type the word that you would like to add to the dictionary.
 If the typed word is not already in the MS dictionary, you’ll see a red line below it.
-Right-click on the word, and from the context menu, select
+Right-click on the word, and from the context menu, select Add to dictionary.

 After completing the above steps, you can now add your custom words to the Microsoft Office word dictionary.

-How to Remove Words from the Microsoft Office Word Dictionary using MS Word context menu?
+How to Remove Words from the Microsoft Office Word Dictionary using the MS Word context menu?

 Step 1.
-Open Microsoft Word document and click on the
+Open the Microsoft Word document and click on the File menu from the ribbon.

 Step 4.
-A new pop-up window Custom Dictionaries opens.
-Select CUSTOM.DIC and then click the
+A new pop-up window, Custom Dictionaries, will open.
+Select CUSTOM.DIC and then click the Edit Word List button.

 Step 5.
 A new pop-up window opens.
 From here, you can add your custom word to the dictionary or remove any custom word from the dictionary.